Les Diaboliques (film): Box office

+Critical response

+Critical reception for Les Diaboliques was highly favorable in both France and the United States.
 Bosley Crowther gave the film an enthusiastic review in The New York Times, calling it "one of the dandiest mystery dramas that has shown here" and "a pip of a murder thriller, ghost story and character play rolled into one".
 He added "the writing and the visual construction are superb, and the performance by top-notch French actors on the highest level of sureness and finesse."
 The Chicago Daily Tribune wrote, "If you like a good mystery and can stand it fairly morbid and uncompromising as to detail, this is one of the best offerings in a long time."
 The reviewer added, "You may suspect, as I did, one of the answers as the film nears its finale, but if you solve it all, you've missed your profession."
 Variety was more critical: “Although this has a few hallucinating bits of terror, the film is primarily a creaky-door type of melodrama.
 Its macabre aspects and lack of sympathy for the characters make this a hybrid which flounders between a blasting look at human infamy and an out-and-out contrived whodunit."

+Dorothy Masters of the New York Daily News praised the lead performances of Signoret, Clouzot, and Meurisse, and gave the film a three and a half out of four star-rating, summarizing: "The arch fiends of hell couldn't have plotted better than Pierre Boileau and Thomas Narcejac...
+The horrors, psychological and physical, make this a shocker worthy of the devil himself."
+Hortense Morton of the San Francisco Examiner praised the film as "a super suspense yarn knitted together with a deft Gallic touch.
+Madam Dufarge [sic] couldn't do better, and a splendid, very splendid cast, sees that no dramatic stitches are dropped."
 The National Board of Review named it among the best foreign films of 1955, and called it "a genuine thriller—a shocking, satisfying chunk of Grand Guignol psychological suspense."

-British reviews were negative on first release.
+Reviews from British film critics were less favorable.
 Milton Shulman in the Sunday Express accused the film of "calculated malevolence", and commented that "it is no trick to sicken an audience by such blunt methods as these."
 C. A. Lejeune in The Observer called it "extremely clever and very horrid," and complained about "a vogue at the moment for the horrid in entertainment."
 Reg Whiteley in the Daily Mirror described it as "a suspenseful but sordid slice of French life," and exclaimed: "Just how horrible can films get?"
+Alan Brien of The Guardian Journal panned the film, writing that "as the work of a minor Hitchcock," the film would be "eminently acceptable.
+From Henri-Georges Clouzot, the director of The Wages of Fear, it must be reckoned a disappointment."